 santa teresa of avila and san juan de la cruz were considered "soul mates". (on account of this, they did their time on the gossip columns of their day.) she was twice his age when they met, and they both shared the same distinct style of mystical practices. teresa is considered a 16th century mystic-reformer, and juan a follower in the same path. aside from that, they both also shared their jewish-marrano ancestry, which is quite a remarkable fact given their exulted standing within the mystical iconography of the catholic church.

-somewhat, though not entirely unrelated to the previous, it is intensely fascinating to compare a poem written by st. teresa, with a poem by 13th century also mystic-rebel meister eckhart. eckhart wrote: "the eye through which i see god is the same eye through which god sees me; my eye and god's eye are one eye, one seeing, one knowing, one love.” eckhart's is probably one of the clearest expressions of what the mystical intuition of the merging of the self with the divinity is. consider now what teresa wrote: "christ has no body now but yours. no hands, no feet on earth but yours. yours are the eyes through which he looks compassion on this world. christ has no body now on earth but yours." both poems seem to be conveying a similar message: our bodies and god's have merged into one.
+somewhat, though not entirely unrelated to the previous, it is intensely fascinating to compare a poem written by st. teresa, with a poem by 13th century also mystic-rebel meister eckhart. eckhart wrote: "the eye through which i see god is the same eye through which god sees me; my eye and god's eye are one eye, one seeing, one knowing, one love.” eckhart's statement is probably one of the clearest expressions of the mystical intuition of the merging of the self with the divinity. consider now what teresa wrote: "christ has no body now but yours. no hands, no feet on earth but yours. yours are the eyes through which he looks compassion on this world. christ has no body now on earth but yours." both poems seem to be conveying a similar message: our bodies and god's have merged into one.

-both these short poems express a similar understanding concerning the essential nature of the mystical experience. there is the sense of absolute unity of the human self with the self of the godhead. the merging of self and god entails the emptying of the human self and its replacement with the spirit of the divine. eckhart remained attached to the more conventional perception of the mystical as an inner personal experience of ecstatic merging into the divine. in teresa's case however, we read a more pronounced ethical understanding as to what the mystical experience of unity with the divine should entail. for teresa, the divine presence within us entails not just an inner ecstatic experience, but it is also a call for social action. being one with christ, for teresa, means being the vessel for god's work on earth.
+both these short poems express a similar understanding concerning the essential nature of the mystical experience. there is the sense of absolute unity of the human self with the self of the godhead. the merging of self and god entails the emptying of the human self and its replacement with the self of the divine. eckhart remained attached to the more conventional perception of the mystical as an inner personal experience of ecstatic merging into the divine. in teresa's case however, we read a more pronounced ethical understanding as to what the mystical experience of unity with the divine should entail. for teresa, the divine presence within us entails not just an inner ecstatic experience, but it is also a call for social action. being one with christ, for teresa, means being the vessel for god's work on earth.

-from a dialogical perspective, the understanding is that the "i" does not exist unless as part of a dual relationship. dialogue is a form of no-self (anata) but with the difference that the self that enters into an "i-it" relationship becomes itself an "it", and the self that enters into an "i-thou" relationship becomes itself a "thou". isolation and withdrawal are only means to a certain end, not the end itself. following teresa and juan, we can say that the most genuine form of spiritual experience (and i always use the word "experience" with some trepidation because we cannot understand the nature of conscious experiences) is the dialogical-love that takes the form of compassionate action. the term compassion should never be used unless accompanied by the word "action". compassion is not only a feeling inside, it is also that, but in essence compassion is a deed. compassion, like love, and like "god" are verbs. but it is very important to comprehend, that compassionate action must extend to encompass society as a whole and the ecological realm of life. it needs to occupy itself with the roots of our alienation from life, and as it deals with the harsh day to day immediate urgencies it tries to remedy, compassion must also become a transformative programme at the societal and ecological levels.
+from a dialogical perspective, the understanding is that the "i" does not exist unless as part of a dual relationship with a thou. dialogue is a form of no-self (anata) but with the difference that the self that enters into an "i-it" relationship becomes itself an "it", and the self that enters into an "i-thou" relationship becomes itself a "thou". isolation and withdrawal are only means to a certain end, not the end itself. following teresa and juan, we can say that the most genuine form of spiritual experience (and i always use the word "experience" with some trepidation because we cannot understand the nature of conscious experiences) is the dialogical-love that takes the form of compassionate action. the term compassion should never be used unless accompanied by the word "action". compassion is not only a feeling inside, it is also that, but in essence compassion is a deed. compassion, like love, and like "god" are verbs. but it is very important to comprehend, that compassionate action must extend to encompass society as a whole and the ecological realm of life. it needs to occupy itself with the roots of our alienation from life, and as it deals with the harsh day to day immediate urgencies it tries to remedy, compassion must also become a transformative programme at the societal and ecological levels.